felixkempf/cake-crypt/README.md

 TODO:
 - high prio
-  - document finder and its use
+  - document the cryptFinder and its use

 - low prio
   - enable callbacks for matching